 This is the basis of the whole science friends!
 Pressure cookers need steam and you need liquid (water) + heat to get steam!
 If you don’t have enough liquid, you will not get the great results everyone is telling you about.

 Broths, Stocks, Sauces…I have used them all.
-If you are using a thicker sauce, like a rich BBQ sauce, with lower moisture content I just add in an extra 1/2 cup of water on top of my sauce and it has worked perfect every time.
+If you are using a thicker sauce, like a rich BBQ sauce, with lower moisture content I just add in an extra 1/2 cup of water on top of my sauce and it has worked perfectly every time.

 Broths & Stocks are AMAZING at bringing in so much extra flavor!
 I almost always use this when my sauce will be a part of my dish!